 Where do bed bugs hide

-In this inspection procedure we will layout the must-inspect bed bug locations to help you prepare for your treatment.
+In this inspection procedure we will layout exactly where do bed bugs hide.
+These are the must-inspect bed bug locations to help you prepare for your treatment.
 By reviewing each specified location below, you will learn how to do a full treatment to get rid of your bed bugs entirely.

 We will layout the following in list which you may click on to view in more detail the inspection process for that specific item or location.